Learn how to send broadcast messages and suggested messages to communicate with your guests throughout your event!

 General Broadcast Message Guidelines

 - Keep them relatively short!
-People skim these days, they don't read.
+People skim the messages, they don't "read."

 - Include a CTA (call-to-action).
-Give them some info, but then INSTRUCT them to do something
+Give them some info, but then INSTRUCT them to do something.
+Example: "Check out these amazing vacation items with no bids [Link to Item]."

 Timeline of Messages and Examples

-Here are some suggested messages during various times of your auction
+Here are some suggested messages during various times of your auction1.
+Prior to the start of Event Registration (before guests arrive)

 If you opened your auction early or have a number of pre-registered bidders from ticket sales, then consider sending these messages out several hours PRIOR to registration start.